 Tomorrow’s Judges Learn About Children’s Mental Health

-Child & Adolescent Mental Health Initiative—CAMHI's training seminar for students of the National School of the Judiciary in Thessaloniki has been completed, and a corresponding seminar will follow in Athens.
+The Child & Adolescent Mental Health Initiative—CAMHI's training seminars for students of the National School of the Judiciary in Thessaloniki and Athens have been completed

 Regarding this training initiative, Dr. Anastasia Koumoula, Child Psychiatrist and Director of CAMHI, stated: